elsampsa/valkka-live/valkka/README.md

-This is a namespace package for namespace
+This is a namespace package for namespaces

 valkka.live
+valkka.mvision